 Student mobility the numbers

-About 11% of Canadian undergraduates undertake an international mobility experience over the course of their degree, including exchanges, internships, co-op placements and volunteer opportunities.
+Only 11% of Canadian undergraduates undertake an international mobility experience over the course of their degree, despite the clear benefits of global study to building future skills.

 70%see cost as barrier

 Students surveyed say they would study abroad if it was more affordable and part of their study program.

 16%increase in Mexican study permits

 In 2017, 6,920 Mexicans had a study permit valid for 6 months or more.
 Between 2016-2017, there was an increase of 16% of Mexican study permit holders at all levels of education in Canada.